Twin Atlantic: Power (2020)

 Twin Atlantic announced their fifth studio album, Power, and simultaneously released the lead single, "Novocaine".
 In a Kerrang! interview speaking of the band's first new music since 2016's GLA, frontman Sam McTrusty said of "Novocaine": "I wanted to force myself to be more honest and open.
 The song tells the story of the most intimate connection I’ve ever felt with someone else: when I first met my wife.
 That feeling of obsession taking over every thought and reason was almost like an addiction at the time.
 It embarrasses us in some ways that we fell victim to such a clichéd movie script love story, but equally amazes us that it ever happened."

 They have a UK intimate tour lined up for 2020 with the album releasing on 24 January 2020.

 Transparency and Kneale's departure (2021–present)

 In September 2021, drummer Craig Kneale released a statement via social media announcing his departure from the band, and the band subsequently announced their sixth album Transparency, which was released on 7 January 2022.

 Musical style

-Twin Atlantic's music has been described as alternative rock, power pop, emo pop, and indie rock.